jsware/able-buttons/README.md

 bool led = false; // Current state of the LED.
 // ...
 void loop() {
-  btn.handle(); // Always handle() each button in a loop to use it.
+  // put your main code here, to run repeatedly: btn.handle(); // Always handle() each button in a loop to use it.

   if(btn.resetClicked()) { // resetClicked() is true only once when the button was clicked.